-Making your wifi password stronger with a number, or maybe some special characters.
-It should not be easily guessable and definitely not related to you in any way, certainly not your phone number to protect your smart home from hackers.
+Make your wifi password stronger with a number or maybe some special characters.
+To protect your smart home from hackers, it should not be easily guessable and not related to you in any way, indeed not your phone number.

 Enable Two Factor Authentication

 Firewalls act as antivirus for the network.
-With the firewall enabled, only authorized users can access the network, making it harder for hackers to break into your network.
+Only authorized users can access the network with the firewall enabled, making it harder for hackers to break into your network.

 What About Guest Mode

-Most of the smart routers have an option to enable the guest mode.
-With guest mode, you can control which guests have access to how much content.
-You can even set the bandwidth and data limit which the guest will be able to use.
+Most smart routers have an option to enable the guest mode.
+With guest mode, you can control which guests have access to content.
+You can even set the bandwidth and data limit the guest will use.

 Keep an Eye on App Permissions